boholder/puntgun/README.md

 These limits can sometimes be very impactful on execution speed, such as only fifty block API query is allowed for every fifteen minutes.

 What's more, you can only [search for last 7 days tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction)
-(using "search/recent" API) with Essential Twitter API permission, and query string length is limited up to 512.
+(using "search/recent" API) with Essential Twitter API access, and query string length is limited up to 512.

 ### Details about secrets encryption and usage